-Each of the named executive officers has met the current requirements, which are as follows:
+Each of the named executive officers has met the current requirements, which are set forth below.

 Executive Officer Requirement

-Mr. Moore 5x
+Mr. Ruelle

-Mr. Sterbenz, Mr. Ruelle, Mr. Ludwig 3x
+Mr. Greenwood, Mr. Somma and Mr. Akin Зх

 Mr. Irick 1x

 Tax Deductibility of Compensation.
-Under Section 162(m) of the Internal Revenue Code, we may not deduct certain forms of compensation in excess of \$1 million paid to any of the named executive officers other than the chief financial officer.
+Under Section 162(m) of the Internal Revenue Code, we may not deduct certain forms of compensation in excess of \$1 million paid to any named executive officer other than the chief financial officer.
 Certain performance-based compensation is specifically exempt from the deduction limit.
-The Committee considers deductibility of compensation for federal income tax purposes in structuring our executive compensation program; however, to maintain flexibility in compensating executive officers in a manner designed to promote our various goals, the Committee does not necessarily design compensation programs solely for tax purposes.
+The Committee considers deductibility of compensation for federal income tax purposes in structuring our executive compensation program; however, to maintain flexibility in compensating executive officers in a manner designed to promote our various goals, the Committee may, but does not necessarily, design compensation programs based upon tax consequences.
 For example, our time-based restricted share units, as currently designed, are not eligible for the performance-based exemption from the Section 162(m) deduction limit.
 Our performance-based restricted share unit awards are generally intended to be exempt from the deduction limit.